- Accessibility statement for the UK Money and Pensions Service

 This accessibility statement applies to the domain maps.org.uk.

-We want as many people as possible to be able to use these websites.
-For example, that means you should be able to:
+This website is run by the Money and Pensions Service.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to do the following:

 AbilityNet has advice on making your device easier to use if you have a disability.

-You can find our details on our Contact Us page.
+You can find more details on our contact us page.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Our offices are currently closed because of Covid-19 restrictions.
 Once we reopen, you will be welcome to contact us in advance, so that we can arrange reasonable accommodation for your visit.
 For example, you will be able to request a space with low lighting or low noise levels, or you can ask us to arrange a British Sign Language (BSL) interpreter.

 The Money and Pensions Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.